MCLifeLeader/CS364/SDD/CS364_SDD_Document.md

     <th colspan = "3">Class Name: Database Facade</th>
   </tr>
   <tr>
-    <td colspan = "3">Brief Description: The Database Facade class is responsible for storing and retrieving data from the system database.
+    <td colspan = "3">Description: The Database Facade class is responsible for storing and retrieving data from the system database.
 The database facade class interfaces with each of the controller classes, allowing them to easily save and load data from the database.
 It's use in the overall scheme of the project is to allow the saving of user data to a given device.
 The abstraction of the database in this way allows for an easier implementation of its functions by other classes.</td>
   </tr>
   </table>
   <table>